korawichkavee/12740-Ridecomfort-Pittsburgh/index.md

 ![SMA db record!](https://github.com/korawichkavee/12740-Ridecomfort-Pittsburgh/blob/gh-pages/footage%20and%20picture/SMA_20%20SoundRecords.png)

 ### Vibrations Results
 Figure 6 (below) shows raw data results for the amplitude of accelerations during the trip for each mode of transportation.
 Figure 7 shows the acceleration for each mode of transportation during the trip on the frequency domain.
 As can be clearly seen, the scooter has by far the most vibrations.
 The ride is much 'bumpier' than for the bus or car, with amplitudes frequently eclipsing 1g.
+Particularly interesting is the lapse in vibrations on the scooter at around 100 seconds.
+This period of low vibrations reflects a red light, when the scooter was stopped for a short period of time.
 There is no discernable difference in vibrations on the car or the bus: both are relatively low with a few spikes where acceleration peaks. **WRITE SOMETHING ABOUT FREQUENCY DOMAIN GRAPH**

 *Figure 6: Acceleration for each mode of transportation during a ride from S Negley Ave to Morewood Ave on Fifth Ave*
 ![Acceleration record!](https://github.com/korawichkavee/12740-Ridecomfort-Pittsburgh/blob/gh-pages/footage%20and%20picture/Acceleration%20Records.png)